 You can schedule a call to execute at any time using a schedule expression.
-Pivotal Scheduler requires Quartz cron expressions in the
+Scheduler requires Quartz cron expressions in the

 MIN HOUR DAY-OF-MONTH MONTH DAY-OF-WEEK format.
 For more information on how to use this syntax, see Scheduler Cron Syntax.